-1.12.
-PROGRESSION FROM INTERMEDIATE AWARDS
+2.12 PROGRESSION FROM INTERMEDIATE AWARDS

-If you are enrolled onto one of the intermediate awards, progression to study towards higher awards will be permissible if you express an interest before the completion of the award that you are enrolled on, and subject to additional fees as applicable at the time and entry and admissions requirement, including any requirements for students to have ARB Part 1 exemption as prescribed by the ARB (the Programme Leader can advise on this matter.)
+If you are enrolled onto one of the intermediate awards, progression to study towards higher awards will be permissible if you express an interest before the completion of the award that you are enrolled on, and subject to entry and admissions requirements and additional fees as applicable at the time.

 If you have been awarded one of the intermediate awards, programme entry to study towards higher awards will be subject to entry and admissions requirements and the associated fees as applicable at the time.
-In these cases, you will be able to apply for the recognition of credits achieved from the completed intermediate award in accordance with UEL's Accreditation of (Experiential) Learning (A(E)L) policy.
+In these cases, you will be able to apply for the recognition of credit achieved from the completed intermediate award in accordance with UEL's Accreditation of Certificated Learning (ACL) policy.

-1.13.
-PROGRAMME CANCELLATION
+2.13 PROGRAMME CANCELLATION